 Did you read Facebook's terms of service where you agreed that you are the copyright owner of the uploaded image file on Facebook?
 So you just claimed that it is your picture by uploading it to Facebook.
 Well, you may have not thought about that - shall I be angry about that?

 No, and that is not what would make me angry.
-However we are crossing your ego focused border right now.
+However we are going beyond your personal border right now.

 And now we are where it gets really worrying for me as the real copyright owner - the Facebook terms of service.